Introduction

 Example output:

-The configuration changes have been made, but they have not been applied to the virtual machine yet.
-Verify this by running the following command again:
+Configuration changes have been made but not yet applied to the virtual machine.
+Check this by re-executing:

 d8 v ssh cloud@linux-vm --local-ssh --command "nproc"